laura-went/semanticweb-web-application-tutorial/README.md

 ### Preliminaries

-If you are a student of the Semantic Web course at the VU, make sure to follow the steps in the the [tools document](tools.md) to make sure you have everything in place to make this code work.
+If you are a student of the Knowledge & Data course at the VU, make sure to follow the steps in the the [tools document](tools.md) to make sure you have everything in place to make this code work.

 It will also contain detailed steps for installing the tutorial itself.